 Kappa Omicron Nu History

-The formation of Kappa Omicron Phi, ten years later in 1922, was suggested by Mabel Cook in the dietetics class of Hettie Margaret Anthony at Northwest Missouri State Teachers College, Maryville, now Northwest Missouri State University.
+Kappa Omicron Phi founded by Mabel Cook in the dietetics class of Hettie Margaret Anthony at Northwest Missouri State Teachers College, Maryville, now Northwest Missouri State University.
 Miss Anthony, Head of Home Economics, provided leadership to the honor society for the first fourteen years as it expanded to other campuses and became a national organization.
 Emphasis was placed not only on intellectual and scholastic excellence but upon personal development—intellectual, spiritual, ethical, and aesthetic qualities.
 The society undoubtedly benefited from the unique leadership of Hettie Margaret Anthony.
 Her scientific mind, courage of conviction, sound judgment, and deep interest in the welfare of women contributed to the values and stability of the organization.
 Her memory is perpetuated through an annual fellowship for graduate study.
 Fifty years after its formation, Kappa Omicron Phi opened membership to men.